TidalScale/R_benchmark_test/README.md

 ## Downloading the Test Data

-All data is accessible from https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html [Data Entrepreneurs Synthetic Public Use Data Set].
+All data is accessible from the Data Entrepreneurs Synthetic Public Use Data Set (see https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html).

 Run the scripts/cms_data_download.sh script at the Linux command line to download all of the necessary data files.